evanpfeifer/evanpfeifer/README.md

 - ⚡ Fun fact: ...
 -->

-I’m a junior at UC Berkeley pursuing a double major in computer science and economics.
-I'm particularly interested in building products that empower data-backed decision making.

 - 👋 Hi, I'm Evan Pfeifer!
 - 🌱 I’m currently a junior at UC Berkeley, studying CS & Economics
 - 🔭 I’m interested in building products that empower data-backed decision making